Activism As Prayer: Three Calls to Action for Black Christians to Embrace Biblical Justice

 Ironically, the kind of prayer purported to be the panacea for our societal ills seems wholly depoliticized and detached from social change efforts.
 No talk of funding bailouts, feeding protesters, or passing the mic to young people who possess the language and social justice toolbox to articulate the complex realities of anti-Black policing and the prison-industrial complex.

-But there is staunch, anti-intellectual pushback toward activists who, thus far, have been successful in pursuing charges against the the remaining officers who witnessed George Floyd’s death.
-The work of activists has also successfully led to several K-12 school districts considering termination of their contracts with local police departments, and instead partnering with mental health agencies — a major shift away from the school-to-prison pipeline, toward trauma-informed, school-based mental health services.
-The Minneapolis City Council is even weighing the pros and cons of disbanding the entire Minneapolis Police Department.
-Rarely ever do people credit activists for the strategy and execution behind such major milestones, but they’ll still sigh, “Thank God!”, as they reap the benefits.
+But there is staunch, anti-intellectual pushback toward activists who, thus far, have been successful in amplifying updates about George Floyd’s death, when the media proved less reliable.
+The work of activists, for example, has also led to several K-12 school districts partnering with mental health agencies — a major shift away from the school-to-prison pipeline, toward trauma-informed, school-based mental health services.
+The Minneapolis City Council is also considering how community oversight programs could handle crises without guns.
+Rarely ever do people credit activists for the vision behind such major milestones, but they’ll still sigh, “Thank God!”, as they reap the benefits.